lmu-mandy/project-jnw/README.md

 ```
 > Results are written to `gpt2_results.csv`

-To run our GPT-2 Charts:
+To run and view our GPT-2 Charts:

 ```
 python3 gpt2-charts.py